Route 66. Planning and Budget

 Once you have the application completed and it’s been accepted, you can arrange your flight.

 There are many websites where you can arrange your flight.
-Here are the links to some of them: Skyscanner, Rumbo.
+The best for check dates and prices is Skyscanner.
 The estimated cost of the return flights for one person from Madrid is $900.
 If you leave from another country or city, then you have to make your own calculations about the flight cost.

 The sections you are going to do each day